yuanx749/config-argument-parser/README.md

 optional arguments:
   -h, --help            show this help message and exit -s A_STRING, --a_string A_STRING
+                        Help message of the first argument.
+It is Optional.
+                        (default: abc)
-                        Help message before argument.
-Optional. (default: abc) -n A_NUMBER, --a_number A_NUMBER
+  -n A_NUMBER, --a_number A_NUMBER
-  -b, --a_boolean       Help can span multiple lines, this is another line.
+  -b, --a_boolean       Help can span multiple lines.
+This is another line.
                         (default: False)
 ```
 Regular run, `python example.py`: